PMajerczyk/DIY-RC-MobileRobot/ESP32/README.md

 <br>ESP32 CP2102 gets data by Bluetooth and controls two Servo 360 MG966R<br>
 The robot is powered by 6V from a battery box 4xAAA <br><br>

+## Tasks ToDo:

+Connect the electronic components according to the wiring diagram. <br>
+Upload the code to the ESP32 from src/main.cpp <br><br>

 ## Wiring diagram:

 <p align="center">